-While Szpunar’s recommendations are not binding, ECJ judges usually follow them.
+After months of debate, in early March 2020, the ECJ ruled that the decision on whether IRPH mortgage clauses are abusive lies solely with Spanish courts with the onus on judges to look at each case individually.
 This opens the gate to claims by tens of thousands of homeowners on Spanish banks for refunds on the excess amount they have paid because of much higher IRPH interest rates.

 How do I know if I have an IRPH clause in my Spanish mortgage?

-Discovered that you are paying the IRPH rate and as a result, may be entitled to a refund on excess interest?
+Discovered that you are paying the IRPH rate and as a result, may entitled to a refund on excess interest?
+Get in touch now.

 Does anything I do now affect claims I might want to make in the future?